raskovnik/Algorithms/README.md

 # Algorithms
-repository for algorithms I implement
+repository for algorithms I implement in C, C++, rust and python